automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_12/README.md

 If you want to know more about the aws s3api put-bucket-versioning command or want to replace it with a different option for auto remediation we recommend to take a look at the official documentation available [here](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/put-bucket-versioning.html).

 6. If you configure the **dotheremediationviacli** to **true** the Remediation via Object block will Auto Remediate by using the Kaholo S3 bucket plugin.
-For this you need to make sure that the **remediateviaobject** action has the correct configured AWS access key, AWS secret key and the correct AWS region. the S3 bucket name will be created by using the **remediateviaobject** function, and the Canned ACL Type is configured to **Private**
+For this you need to make sure that the **remediateviaobject** action has the correct configured AWS access key, AWS secret key and the correct AWS region.

 #### Configuration of Slack Messages